-- 1. Immediately stop the engine if the low oil indicator light comes on.
+- 1. If oil indicator light illuminates, stop the engine.

 - 2. Open the left side panel.

 - 3. View the oil level in the oil bottle.

-- 4. Add oil as needed before operating.
+4. Add oil as needed before operating.

 Operating the snowmobile without adequate engine lubrication can result in serious engine damage.
 Always check the oil level when refueling.
-Add oil as needed
+Add oil as needed.